trothr/ductwork/Specification.md

 Bytes (octets) are assured to arrive in order, but traffic may be quantized arbitrarily from source endpoint to target endpoint.

-Writes do not block.
+Writes with TCP Sockets do not block.

-## Differences from CMS Pipelines

-This implementation does not have its own dispatcher but instead uses the dispatcher built-into the operating system.